Default schema¶

 What is the primary-key of an inserted object with client-side identifier X?

-field is a map of all tags given in the input to the primary-keys
+The pksToTags field is a map of all tags given in the input to the primary-keys

 of their inserted objects.